 19. New Balance

-Once accepted as a member, you will join an elite group of individuals committed to helping the company improve their products.
+Once accepted as a member, you will join an elite group of individuals committed to helping the company improve its products.

-If you’re selected, they will ask you to wear the product, complete and mail back a questionnaire related to the product.
-Oh, you get to keep the garment!
+If you're selected, they will ask you to wear the product and then complete and mail back a questionnaire related to the product.
+And you get to keep the garment!